 Even though the sensor has limitations in dynamic range, the 63-zone

 You can shoot photos in JPEG, RAW, and RAW+JPEG format.
-The RAW images are relatively neutral, and the colours are not too vibrant.
+The RAW images are relatively neutral, and the colors are not too vibrant.
 This is something you can fix in post-production.

 The Canon 1300D has the following Picture Styles: Auto, Standard, Portrait, Landscape, Neutral, Faithful, Monochrome, and three User Defined options.
 These features are helpful, especially for those beginners who do not frequently edit their photos.

 Focusing and Burst